IM-UR-CITY/im-ur-city/index.md

 nav_order: 1
 ---

-# The Digital Societies Platform
+# The Digital Societies Ecosystem

-## Changing the Way We Connect and Make Decisions through Intelligent Agents in Social Spaces Mediated by Technology
+## Changing the Way We Connect and Make Decisions in Social Spaces Mediated by Technology
 ---------------------------------------

-&nbsp;

-{: .highlight }
-**IM.UR.CITY** is a platform for **Digital Societies** building new social frameworks by leveraging the transformative potential of cutting-edge technologies such as using **AI** & **DLT**

-&nbsp;

-At **IM.UR.CITY**, we are thrilled about the growing digitization of the world and the increased demand for intelligent agents that assist us in understanding and navigating it.
-However, current solutions for working with AI can be complex and difficult to use for the average person.
-That's why we're building IM.UR.CITY - to make it simple and accessible for everyone to interact with intelligent agents and take advantage of the benefits that AI can offer.

-Our **twin projects**, UR.CITY and IM.CITY, work together to create a unique ecosystem where users can create, raise, and trade unique AI models.

-[IM.CITY]{: .btn .fs-5 .mb-4 .mb-md-0 }
-[UR.CITY]{: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

-**UR.CITY** (<strong>U</strong>n<strong>R</strong>eal City) serves as a simulator for artificial/intelligent agents, allowing users to experiment and have fun with AI in a virtual environment called an Artificial City.

-**IM.CITY** (<strong>I</strong>m<strong>M</strong>ersive City) serves as an incubator for new digital societies where these intelligent/expert agents come to life and can be utilized in the real world to facilitate social interactions and enhance decision-making within the Digital City.

-With IM.UR.CITY, we want to empower individuals, organizations and communities to be more productive, to be more creative, and to be more informed.
-We believe that by providing a user-friendly platform that allows users to create, raise, and trade AI models in a simple and easy-to-use interface, we will open up new opportunities for growth and innovation in the field of artificial intelligence.

-The future is here, and we at IM.UR.CITY are excited to be at the forefront of it.
+The **IM.UR.CITY** project has a bold and innovative vision of using cutting-edge technologies like AI and DLT to create a digital ecosystem for new digital societies formation.
+The project aims to explore new society formats and build a digital infrastructure that can support their creation.

+The project's mission is to create an online infrastructure that includes 4 main components.

+The first component will be **UR.CITY**, an online platform for artificial societies (Fictional Reality) that will allow users to create proof of concept societies by exploring social interactions through digital agents.
+This platform will allow users to experiment with different societal structures and test their viability in a fictional environment.

+The second component of the online infrastructure will be **IM.CITY**, an online platform for digital societies (Factual Reality) that will enable the creation of startup societies.
+This platform will provide a real-world environment for users to develop new society formats using AI and DLT technologies.

+The third component, **Digital.Agents.Center**, is acting like an incubator for digital agents.
+Here, the digital agents are created, developed and tested in intelligent social interaction competitions in various society types.

+The fourth component, **Digital.Ledgers.Center**, is where the digital assets are recorded and managed.
+It is the foundation for the Fluid Reality records, mainly for the digital rewards system and the poly-centric law system.

+The IM.UR.CITY project's vision and mission aim to push the boundaries of what is possible in society formation by leveraging the power of new digital technologies.

 **Join us** on this exciting journey and be a part of shaping the future of AI technology.